-This report addresses the nutritional implications of the intentional change to increase the stearidonic acid (SDA) content of edible oil derived from the genetically modified soybean (MON87769) and the consequential increase in the trans fatty acid content of this oil.
+This report addresses the nutritional implications of the intentional change to increase the stearidonic acid (SDA) content of edible oil derived from the genetically modified soybean (MON87769).
 Throughout this report the genetically modified soybean oil is referred to as 'SDA soybean oil' or 'SDA SBO'.

-1.1 SDA soybean oil as a potential source of dietary omega-3s
+1.1 SDA soybean oil as a potential source of dietary omega-3 fatty acids